A syndicate allows investors to participate in a lead investor's deals. In exchange, investors pay the lead carry.

 In a VC fund, the limited partners of the fund pay carry to the general partners if the entire fund is profitable.
 This is called fund carry or net carry.

 In syndicates, investors pay carry to the lead for any profitable investment.
 This is called deal carry.
-Syndicates use deal carry so investors can opt out of any investment or stop investing anytime.
+Syndicates use deal carry so investors can opt out of any investment or stop investing at any time.

 The fundraising information of a syndicate deal is only visible to accredited investors who were invited to the deal.
 The syndicate lead can choose who she or he invites.